knative/docs/blog/docs/articles/aws_to_func_migration.md

 ## A Simpler Knative Function for AWS S3

-In the [previous post](/blog/articles/consuming_s3_data_with_knative){:target="_blank"} we already discussed how to consume notifications from AWS Lambda in an on-premise cluster using Knative Eventing, but lets take a look at the code again:
+In the [previous post](/blog/articles/consuming_s3_data_with_knative){:target="_blank"} we discuss how to consume notifications from AWS Lambda in an on-premise cluster using Knative Eventing.
+Lets take a look at the code again:

 ```go
 package function